STAT545-UBC-hw-2019-20/stat545-hw-sarahdada/README.md

-#*This file is for the STAT545 UBC **statistics** course.*
+# *This file is for the STAT545 UBC **statistics** course.*
-## and _this file_ allows me to submit my homework assignments for marks
+## _This file_ allows me to submit my homework assignments for marks.
+I have tagged the most recent versions, and I have named the items with relevance, such as HW01Iso, or HW01markdown.

-#Now, I am going to tell you a little bit about myself.
+# Now, I am going to tell you a little bit about myself. \*Laughs uncertainly\*

 I am a graduate student in the faculty of Biochemistry and Molecular Biology.
 I used to work in cancer; now I work in autism.
 I swear, I still enjoy vaccines.
 **Honestly.**

-7.*Finally*, I would like you to know that I am representing the east coast.
+*Finally*, I would like you to know that I am representing the east coast.
 ### I'm from Prince Edward Island